mattwelson/mattwelson.com/src/pages/blog/2018-04-04-hosting-a-game-of-dread.md

 description: >-
   Dread is a roleplaying game where a Jenga tower stands menacingly between the players and the Game Master.
-To progress in the game they must pull blocks out, but the tower falls the character will meet their end.
+To progress in the game they must pull blocks out, but when the tower falls the character will meet their end.
 tags:
   - RPG
   - Games